 Hearing loss can be caused by a variety of factors, including aging and exposure to loud noises.
-It is estimated that 360 million people around the world are affected by hearing loss.
+The World Health Organization estimates that 430 million people around the world are affected by hearing loss.

 Although there are many options for treating hearing impairment, none have been able to restore normal hearing completely.
 A cochlear implant has the potential to help patients hear in noisy environments or understand speech better than with conventional devices like hearing aids.

 Cochlear implants use an array of electrodes surgically implanted into the inner ear to stimulate auditory nerve cells directly, bypassing damaged portions of the ear entirely.
 The system allows users to perceive sounds via electric signals sent from a microphone worn on the body or head (depending on type) through an external processor unit worn outside their clothing near their waistline area onto which they receive sound information from a transmitter placed behind either earlobe or neck.

 A cochlear implant is a small, complex electronic device that can help to provide a sense of sound for people who are profoundly deaf or severely hard-of-hearing with the use of an external portion that sits behind the ear and a second portion surgically placed under the skin.
 The implant provides information to be transmitted through electrodes on its surface that stimulate parts of a person’s auditory system.

 Microphone – picks up sound from the environment.